Emanuel-Fontanha/A-Devs-Feed/README.md

 ## How to run

-Open your console, type "npm run dev" and it should open a browser tab showing the page.
+If you have NPM installed, type "npm run dev" on your console.
+Wait a bit and you'll get a message.
+Click with Ctrl+LMB on the "localhost" URL and it should open a new tab with the project.
+If you don't have NPM installed, type "npm install" on your console, wait for it to install and follow the instructions above.

 ## Contacts